Wear OS and apps

 There are hundreds of watch faces in the Google Play Store right now, so if you don’t like the default faces there’s some brilliant artwork on tap to instantly transform your circular LG Watch Sport into something special.

-Android Wear 2.0 introduces watch face 'complications', inserting small widgets onto the tiny home screen.
+Android Wear 2.0 introduced watch face 'complications', inserting small widgets onto the tiny home screen.
 With just a glance, we found it easy to see our ongoing activity goals, battery life percentage, the time in other time zones and our next calendar appointment.

 A lot of complications – like the weather – are just lifeless app shortcuts though; Apple has more intricate complications in watchOS 4, but Google is catching up fast.